bakr-mostafa/cloud-landscape-app-project/README.md

-# cloud-landscape-app-project
+# Cloud Landscape for Application Project

- Azure Resource Manager (ARM) template for deploying a cloud landscape tailored for application projects.
+This repository hosts an Azure Resource Manager (ARM) template designed to construct a cloud architecture tailored for application projects.
+The ARM template facilitates the creation of the following infrastructure: